 If you're attending the iRelaunch Return to Work Conference, this is the guide for you.
 The iRelaunch Return to Work Conference includes the premier preparatory guide, the iRelaunch Return to Work Roadmap at no extra charge (a $79 value), so make sure to take advantage of this rich and valuable resource which takes you step by step through the relaunch process.

 Tip #1: Register!

-Tip #2: I beg of you, please read those emails!
+Tip #2: Please read those emails!

-- "Excellent material, better advanced prep on my part would have allowed me to get much more out of the event."
+- "Excellent material - better advanced prep on my part would have allowed me to get much more out of the event."

 Tip #3: Stay organized!

 We recommend bookmarking, starring or adding the following to your favorites on your preferred browser (find the recommended browsers for the Conference here):

 - Conference FAQ Page

 - May 2023 Conference Page (Hint: this page has the agenda on it!)